-Use the "deck" of playing cards and the sample tasks provided, and follow the instructions to "play" Differentiation Stratego: A Reality Game.
+Use the "deck" of playing cards and the sample tasks provided, and follow the instructions on this slide to "play" Differentiation Stratego: A Reality Game.

 [Trainer's Note: Sample tasks and the student scenarios for the playing cards are printed at the end of the appendix in this Facilitator's Guide.]